chrissmall22/openstack-vagrant/README.md

 Vagrant is a tool for creating development/test environments.
 The environment created for this project is as follows:

-+ 1 x DevStack Control/Compute VM for OVS
++ 1 x DevStack Control/Compute VM for ODL
-+ 1 x DevStack Compute VM for OVS
++ 1 x DevStack Compute VM for ODL
-+ 1 x DevStack with ML2 (without OVS Mechanism Driver)
++ 1 x DevStack with ML2 (without ODL Mechanism Driver)
 + 1 x Mininet VM

 It's assumed you already have an OVSDB development environment set up.